 - Clean Comments – No foul language or cruel remarks would be left by the candidates in the tips section or on check-in updates

 - 30 Days, Winner Take All – No one had access or permission from Foursquare to manually change the user who was Mayor, so each candidate had to put in sweat equity to ensure the system ranking who becomes Mayor chose them, and whoever was still holding the crown after 30 days won

 Key to the success of this social game election was a focus on humor while subtly referencing the product.
 The restaurant wasn’t center stage, so much as the organic content from the customers.
 And the customers had fun: They enjoyed the “intrinsic motivation” of simply enjoying some friendly competition and shared creativity.

 And as the humorous content between the competitors began to snowball and go viral, the true election “winner” was the restaurant itself.
 Delicatessen netted:

-- Doubled their initial Twitter follower count
+- A doubling of its initial Twitter follower count

 - Free press coverage by popular media outlets (Metromix and WNYC)